Better Ingredients. Better Results.

 History and usage:

 A versatile pseudo-cereal, this ancient superfood was sought after for its nutrient-dense makeup, its variety of uses, and its resistance to pests and blights.
-Over the previous decades, researchers have identified the key nutritional elements of Amaranth that make it such a powerful wellness ingredient, including vitamin C, beta-carotene, calcium, iron, zinc, and healthy fatty acids like Omega-6.
+Over the previous decades, researchers have identified the key nutritional elements of amaranth that make it such a powerful wellness ingredient, including vitamin C, beta-carotene, calcium, iron, zinc, and healthy fatty acids like Omega-6.

-Notably, Amaranth outpaces other seed-grains in protein content, containing specific amino acids that are hard to find in our diets.*
+Notably, amaranth outpaces other seed-grains in protein content, containing specific amino acids that are hard to find in our diets.*

 Recent Research*: